daniele-roncaglioni/react-redux-beautiful-dnd-template/README.md

-# React-Redux Beautiful-dnd with styled-components
+# React-Redux beautiful-dnd with styled-components
 This is a project template to quickly get started with developing an app that features columns and items being drag & dropped between them.
 ![](proj_template_demo.gif)